Ang Mey: Legacy and aftermath

 Ang Mey was portrayed as a puppet of the Vietnamese emperor and officials in sources like The Cambodia Chronicle.
 Ang Duong took care to emphasize association between Mey and the Vietnamese, and blamed her rule for the loss of indentured slaves.
 Most chronicles of the period imply that the Cambodian courtiers acquiesced to Ang Mey as their sovereign while secretly holding out for Ang Im or Ang Duong to return as sovereign.
 There were even rumors that Mey was a concubine of Truong Minh Giang, the Vietnamese governor in Phnom Penh but there is no historical evidence of such a liaison.
 Others tempered their allegation of Ang Mey's misdeeds; the once beautiful princess may have sold her country, but not her body, to the Vietnamese.

 During the succession crisis, Ang Mey did seem to seek a peaceful solution to the factional strife in Cambodia, corresponding through Ang Duong's envoys that she wished for a return to peace and the family's reunion.
 This may have been at diplomatic response; the Vietnamese annals described her as an intelligent young lady at the time of her accession.
 Sudden and forced relocations to Vietnam and back, the murder of her sisters, and continued changes in her status may have induced hysterical or untoward behaviour.
 By the end of her reign, Ang Mey reportedly was mad.

 Cambodian history has constructed Mey as a passive victim hardly legitimate in the eye of her own people, her reign a disaster during which Khmer territory, culture, and independence was almost lost.
 While it cannot be denied that the Vietnamese were in control of Cambodia during Ang Mey's reign, she inherited a country that had already been mortgaged to the Court of Hué by her father, Ang Chan II.
 Mey was crowned sovereign of a kingdom under Vietnamese overlordship.
 It is difficult to ascertain what course of action other than acquiescence was available to her.

+In popular culture

+She was portrayed as a character in Thai television drama stories namely Khabadin (ข้าบดินทร์) Portrayed by Sarocha Watittapan.